English name: Siamese Leaf-toed Gecko (aka “Spotted Ground Gecko”)

 Thai name: Ching-chok-din Lai Chu

 Description: To 12 cm long.
-Snout to base of tail is up to 5.7 cm.
-A slender-bodied, long-legged gecko.
+A slender, long-legged gecko.
+Varies in color from lavender-brown to brown to grey, with pale yellow dots and irregular dark markings on the head and sides.
+Some individuals are patternless.
 Small tubercles are on each side of the body.
-Varies in color from lavender-brown to brown to grey, with pale yellow dots and irregular dark markings on the sides.
-Some individuals are patternless.
-Head often has dark markings.
-Toes are slender and lack the characteristic lamellae of house geckos underneath, instead having paired toepads at the end.
+Toes are slender and lack the characteristic lamellae of house geckos, instead having paired toepads at the end.
 Underbelly is white to dull yellow.

 Stump-toed Gecko has short, wide toes with lamellae underneath, lacks tubercles on sides, and has much softer skin.

 Habitat: Usually found in forest, though can be found in yards and gardens in less-developed urban areas.
 More ground-dwelling than the other geckos listed in this guide.
-Hunts out in the open at night, and found under all kinds of cover during the day.
+Hunts out in the open at night, and found under cover during the day.

 Danger to humans: May bite when handled, but is not dangerous at all and not likely to even draw blood.